espeo/redmine_file_image_custom_field/README.md

-# File & Image Custom Fields
+# File, Image & Relation Custom Fields

 ### A redmine plugin by Espeo Software.

-Adds 2 additional types for custom fields you can create: a file and an image.
+Adds 3 additional types for custom fields you can create: File, Image and Relation.

-Adds ImageField and FileField to CustomField types.
+Adds `ImageField`, `FileField` and `RelationField` to CustomField types.

 ## Requirements